trendence/diverter/README.md

 class DecadentMemoryConsumer
   …

-  # Need a lot of memory
+  # Needs a lot of memory
   # to execute some magical
   # task

   …
 end

-# if the predicate :memory_almost_exceeded? is true,
+# If the predicate :memory_almost_exceeded? evaluates to true,
-# the block will be executed in a forked suprocess
+# the block will be executed in a forked subprocess
-# that is terminated afterwards
+# that is forced to terminate afterwards
 Diverter.new(condition: memory_almost_exceeded?) do
   DecadentMemoryConsumer.new
 end